 “The knowledge he could provide for us, but it’s also the knowledge of knowing what his athletes are capable of doing and how to drip-feed that information to us.

-“It was a case of the first two years we didn’t really know what we were doing, but the idea came together in the last eight months.
-Then I said ‘Oh yeah.
+“It was a case of the first two years, we didn’t really know what we were doing, but the idea came together in the last eight months.
+Then I said, ‘Oh yeah.
 I see what you’re trying to do here.
-I can actually snowboard’,” said the former track athlete, who also won Commonwealth gold (100m T46) in Delhi in 2010.
+I can actually snowboard’,” said the former track athlete, who also won Commonwealth Games gold in the men’s 100m T46 in 2010.

-“And then with Joany (Badenhorst) and all her World Cup wins and then winning the IPC Crystal Globe (for best season overall) – that is a big one to win.
+“And then with Joany [Badenhorst] and all her World Cup wins, and then winning the IPC [International Paralympic Committee] Crystal Globe…that is a big one to win.

-“I’d like to say, that ever since Lu has been running the program, at every event we’ve had at least one athlete medal – every single event.
+“I’d like to say, that ever since Lu [Prem] has been running the program, at every event, we’ve had at least one athlete medal – every single event.
 That’s saying something.”

 By APC Media